Urunov/Spring-in-Action-5-Book-All-Projects/README.md

 * Spring, Spring Boot, JPA, JDBC, MySQL, Oracle, H2, DB

-Those are the project codes for Spring in Action, Fifth Edition, by Craig Walls (https://www.manning.com/books/spring-in-action-fifth-edition).
+Those are the project codes for Spring in Action, Fifth Edition, by Craig Walls (https://www.manning.com/books/spring-in-action-fifth-edition). [ Spring Boot Action 5](https://www.manning.com/books/spring-in-action-fifth-edition)

 There is one folder for each chapter in the book—​except for chapters 11 and 12, which share a source folder—​each containing most or all of the sample code for that chapter.